Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-03.md

    ![Lab overview.](../media/7-13.png)

-## Review
+## Summary

-In this lab, you have completed the following tasks:
+In this lab, you focused on investigating security incidents within Microsoft Sentinel.
+You reviewed incident details, changed statuses, added tags and comments, and ran automated playbooks.
+By exploring related alerts and entities, you practiced managing and resolving incidents efficiently, thereby improving your skills in incident response and management within a security operations center.

-- You have investigated an incident.
+## You have successfully completed the lab